deathworlders/online/content/books/deathworlders/chapter-02-aftermath.md

 report, which was mercifully brief.

-"From what we were able to scrape off the ice in Vancouver after the hockey teams were done with them, they're...kind of unimpressive, actually." he opined.
+"From what we were able to scrape off the ice in Vancouver after the hockey teams were done with them, they're...kind of unimpressive, actually," he opined.
 "The endoskeleton seems to be based around comparatively large crystals of silica, with not a trace of collagen in sight.
 Remarkably fragile.
 Musculature is...we think their muscles can pull, push and twist, where ours can only pull,